The Behavior Medicine Section

 offers training, consultations and referrals in behavioral medicine and neurological electrodiagnostics for DoD veterinarians by a board-certified animal behaviorist

-A three and one-half day Behavior Medicine Short Course (AKO password protected) will be conducted three times a year for DoD veterinarians wishing to improve their knowledge and skills in behavioral medicine.
+A three and one-half day Behavior Medicine Short Course (AKO password protected) will be conducted for VCOs enrolled in the First Year Graduate Veterinary Education (FYGVE) program at their duty sites and at the DoDMWDVS up to three times a year for DoD veterinarians wishing to improve their knowledge and skills in behavioral medicine.
 The Behavior Medicine Short Course consists of both didactic and hands-on training in a number of key areas of assessment, diagnosis and treatment.

 Consultation and limited referral services are offered for Military Working Dogs with behavioral problems, and for laboratory animal programs needing assistance with behavioral problems, animal welfare questions, or behavioral enrichment recommendations.
 In addition, consultations are available for pets of personnel authorized to use Army veterinary treatment facilities with behavioral problems.
 The section also evaluates videos to provide referring veterinarians additional guidance regarding the suitability of retiring Military Working Dogs for adoption.